Where we work

 EQUAL GROUND continues to enhance the capacities of the many groups and individuals we work with.
 This includes CBOs in rural areas, LGBTIQ support groups and individuals and other smaller rural NGOs.
 Trainings include: Gender and Patriarchy, Gender Based Violence, Sexuality, Human Rights, HIV/AIDS prevention methodologies, sexual and reproductive health, counseling, project management, etc. In addition, EQUAL GROUND firmly believes in enhancing the capacity of regional Lesbian and Bisexual Women’s organisations and individuals as well and has conducted trainings on a variety of subjects including: Security and organisational management, utilising the Yogyakarta Principles in advocacy work, Gender and Leadership, Homophobic Violence and Hate Crimes and Research Methodologies.

 EQUAL GROUND has produced several advocacy documentaries including “PRIDE 2006”, “Heaven’s Trauma” (Tsunami - 2006) and “Repeal Section 365A” (2011).
-In addition, Full length documentaries included “I Have a dream” (2008), “Rainbow Runway” (2010), “The Auntie Netta show” (2011), Rainbow Runway (2013), and Invisible Stain (2015).
+In addition, full length documentaries including “I Have a dream” (2008), “Rainbow Runway” (2010), “The Auntie Netta show” (2011), “Rainbow Runway” (2013), and “Invisible Stain” (2015) have also added to our Celluloid repertoire .
 In addition, EQUAL GROUND’s production of a music video for Colombo PRIDE in 2015 entitled “Nothing but Pride” has been an enormous success with Sri Lankan and international audiences.
-EQUAL GROUND will expand its repertoire of advocacy documentary and focus on bringing sensitising through visual advocacy.

 Youth Network